ByteRain0/DevOpsHomework/README.md

 Given provided repository (Can copy into own directory or fork):

 1. Set up a CI/CD pipeline in Azure Devops.
-2. A restriction should be created that will allow changes on the master/main branch only after the following criteria are met: Approval from a team member, Ticket link added via Merge Requests.
+2. A restriction should be created that will allow changes on the master/main branch only via Merge Requests and only after the following criteria are met: Approval from a team member, Ticket link.
 3. Optional : Include a code coverage step in the pipeline using some sort of lint, example sonar qube.
 4. Set up a step in the deployment process that will replace values in the appsettings.json for the AppId and Secret.
 5. Set up an AzureKeyVault instance that will hold the secrets that the app will be running, pay mind there is an api method that retrieves the "TestValue" secret from the keyvault, the app prefix is "DevOpsHomeWork".